-Cutting-edge developments in mobile chipper range
+Cutting-edge developments in mobile chipper range24 Nov 2021

 Bruks Siwertell has upgraded its series of 806 ST/STC model chippers to new specifications, allowing for better chipping mechanics as well as more sparing use of consumables like fuel and hydraulic oil, and contributing to the goal of improving sustainability across the Bruks Siwertell product range.